OctopusDeploy/docs/docs/deployment-process/configuration-features/configuration-transforms/troubleshooting-configuration-transforms.md

 - Apply the transform **transforms\connstrings.mytransform.config** to file **config\web.config**.
 - Apply the transform **transforms\security.mytransform.config** to file **config\web.config**.

-## Applying Transforms From a Different Directory to Multiple Targets {#AdvancedConfigurationTransformsExamples-AdvancedConfigurationTransformsExamples-Applyingtransformsfromadifferentdirectorytomultipletargets}
+## Applying transforms from a different directory to multiple targets {#AdvancedConfigurationTransformsExamples-AdvancedConfigurationTransformsExamples-Applyingtransformsfromadifferentdirectorytomultipletargets}

 Given a package which has the structure: